⚛️Intrinsics

 Written in Cosmo

-If you want to write any code in Cosmo that will be intrinsic to Cosmo, just create a new Cosmo file in and code away.
+If you want to write any code in Cosmo that will be intrinsic to Cosmo, just create a new Cosmo file in libraries/ and code away.
 Each file in libraries/ becomes an importable, except for global.⭐, which is injected into the global scope.
 When creating an importable intrinsic in Cosmo, the name to import will be the file name without the extension.
 For example: if I created libraries/colors.⭐, it would be importable via colors.

 use * from "colors"